MichalSoltysikSOC/MichalSoltysikSOC/README.md

 ## Hi there 👋

-Michał Sołtysik is a Cybersecurity Consultant and Blue Team, Purple Team, and Red Team Analyst, bringing a broad and in-depth range of expertise to his cybersecurity practice.
+Michał Sołtysik is a Cybersecurity Consultant and Blue Team, Purple Team, and Red Team Analyst with broad and in-depth expertise across multiple cybersecurity domains.

 He is also a Digital and Network Forensics Examiner, Cyber Warfare Organizer, and SOC Trainer, specializing in SOC operational capability and maturity development, network edge traffic profiling, and adversary emulation in EDR testing.